priyanshu07s/Work_india_Assignment_21CS3036/README.md

 # Work_india_Assignment_21CS3036
 Railway Management System

-Problem Statement
+# Problem Statement

-You have been assigned to create a railway management system similar to IRCTC.
+To create a railway management system similar to IRCTC.
 Users should be able to:

 Check train availability between two stations.